A topic from the subject of Analytical Chemistry in Chemistry.

 • Electrophoresis: Band size and mobility are used to identify and quantify components.

-• Spectrophotometry: Absorbance or emission intensity is used to identify and quantify components.
+• Spectrophotometry: Absorbance or emission intensity is used to quantify components.
+Qualitative information is often obtained from the wavelength of maximum absorbance or emission.

-• Mass spectrometry: Mass-to-charge ratio is used to identify and quantify components.
+• Mass spectrometry: Mass-to-charge ratio and peak intensity are used to identify and quantify components.

 Applications